© Credit: Werner Schnetzer, Climbing tower in Unterach

 Climbing and bouldering in the Attersee-Attergau region

 The holiday region has a lot to offer.
-A brand new indoor climbing and bouldering hall in the Freizi in St. Georgen im Attergau, the Steinbach-Forstamt bouldering area, the Attersee high ropes course and the outdoor climbing tower in Unterach.
+A brand new indoor climbing and bouldering hall in the Freizi in St. Georgen im Attergau, the Attersee high ropes course and the outdoor climbing tower in Unterach.

 For experienced climbers, the Höllengebirge offers a wide variety of climbing routes of varying degrees of difficulty and the very challenging Attersee via ferrata Mahdlgupf - one of the many via ferrata routes in the Salzkammergut.
 The canyoning in the Gimbach Cascades is a real adventure.
 Certified and local climbing and mountain guides accompany you on numerous activities.